material-components/material-components-web/packages/mdc-data-table/README.md

 `notifySelectedAll() => void` | Notifies when header row is checked.
 `notifyUnselectedAll() => void` | Notifies when header row is unchecked.
 `registerHeaderRowCheckbox() => void` | Initializes header row checkbox.
 Destroys previous header row checkbox instance if any.
 `registerRowCheckboxes() => void` | Initializes all row checkboxes.
-Destroys previous row checkbox instances if any.
+Destroys all previous row checkbox instances if any.
 This is usually called when row checkboxes are added or removed from table.
 `removeClassAtRowIndex(rowIndex: number, cssClasses: string) => void` | Removes class name from row element at give row index.
 `setAttributeAtRowIndex(rowIndex: number, attr: string, value: string) => void` | Sets attribute to row element at given row index.
 `setHeaderRowCheckboxChecked(checked: boolean) => void` | Sets header row checkbox checked or unchecked.